Azure/azure-sdk/_posts/2020-08-11-packaging-tools-and-repositories.md

 ## Conclusion

-As we build out the SDK for each language/ecosystem we are constantly striving to maintain a balance the productivity of the developers building the SDK and the experience of the developers consuming the SDK.
+As we build out the SDK for each language/ecosystem we are constantly striving to maintain a balance of the productivity of the developers building the SDK and the experience of the developers consuming the SDK.
 The tool chains in each ecosystem influence much of how our engineering system works and the decisions we make about structuring and releasing the SDK.